On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: A Fano-Based Framework for Nonstationary Bandit Problems

 \section{A Fano-Based Framework for Nonstationary Bandit Problems}

+In this section, we detail our new technical development based on Fano's lemma~\cite[Theorem~2.10]{reza1994introduction} .
+We start by reviewing its usage for lower bounds in \emph{stationary} bandits (Section~\ref{sec:ourfano}), and then derive the post-interaction reference framework (Section~\ref{sec:ourfano1}).
+This yields two powerful approaches that are particularly suitable for deriving regret lower bounds for \emph{nonstationary} bandits.

-\emph{Fano's lemma}~\cite[Theorem~2.10]{reza1994introduction} is a classical tool for minimax lower bounds in multi-hypothesis testing.
-Let \(\mathcal V\) be a finite index set, let \(\nu\sim\Unif(\mathcal V)\) be a latent instance index, and let \(Z\) denote the data generated by an algorithm interacting with the instance indexed by \(\nu\).
-Fano's lemma lower bounds the best achievable identification error in terms of the mutual information \(I(\nu;Z)\):
+Fano's lemma is a classical tool for establishing minimax lower bounds in multi-hypothesis testing.
+Let \(\mathcal V\) be a finite index set, \(\nu\sim\Unif(\mathcal V)\) be a latent instance index, and \(Z\) be the data generated by an algorithm interacting with the instance indexed by \(\nu\), Fano's lemma lower bounds the probability of being unable to correctly identify $\nu$ with $Z$ in terms of the mutual information \(I(\nu;Z)\):